DannyCool46/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 0 Create a script that switches the current user to the user betty
+file 2 Write a script that prints all the groups the current user is part of.